StonecoldLi/Kaggle_Contest_Samli/README.md

   - 4/8 using autogluon to achieve the accuracy of 0.80108

 - 02 House Prices - Advanced Regression Techniques
-  - 4/10 Create a Nerual Network (Linear funtion with just 1 layer or MLP, but the latter one may easily reach overfitting).
-Tried a bit combination of the learning_rate, weight_decay and other params.
-Reach a LMSE about 0.14851. （All the structure in this model are taught by Mu Li）
+  - 4/10 Create a Nerual Network (Linear funtion with just 1 layer or MLP, but the latter one may easily reach overfitting) and tried a bit combination of the learning_rate, weight_decay and other params.
+Reaching a LMSE about 0.14851. （All the structure in this model are taught by Mu Li）
   - 4/15 Tried autogluon and get a LMSE of 0.12644